oroinc/documentation/user_guide/user_management_overview.rst

 For each business unit:
 """""""""""""""""""""""
-- users that belong to the business unit
+- Users that belong to the business unit
-- parent unit of the business unit
+- Parent unit of the business unit

 The ways to create and manage the business unit records is described in the :ref:`Business Unit Records Management guide <user-management-bu>`.

 For each user:
 """"""""""""""
-- organizations the user belongs to
+- Organizations the user belongs to
-- business units the user belongs to
+- Business units the user belongs to
-- groups the user belongs to
+- Groups the user belongs to
-- role assigned to the user
+- Role assigned to the user

 The ways to create and manage the user records is described in the :ref:`User Records Management guide <user-management-users>`.